-Section summary In this section we introduce the associated graded structure of an "arbitrary algebraic structure" with respect to powers of its augmentation ideal (Sects.
-2.1, 2.2) and introduce the notions of "expansions" and "homomorphic expansions" (2.3).
-Everything is so general that practically anything is an example, yet our main goal is to set the language for the examples of w-tangles and w-tangled foams, which appear later in this paper.
-Both of these examples are types of "circuit algebras", and hence we end this section with a general discussion of circuit algebras (Sect.
+Section Summary.
+In this section we define the "projectivization" (Sec.
+2.2) of an arbitrary algebraic structure (2.1) and introduce the notions of "expansions" and "homomorphic expansions" (2.3) for such projectivizations.
+Everything is so general that practically anything is an example.
+The baby-example of quandles is Mentioned here built in into the section; the braid groups and w-braid groups appeared already 11/2 (section) in [BND3], yet our main goal is to set the language for the examples of w-tangles faction of the second of the sec and w-tangled foams, which appear later in this paper.
+Both of these examples are types of "circuit algebras", and hence we end this section with a general discussion of circuit algebras (Sec.
 2.4).